SDA-SE/sda-spring-boot-commons/docs/web/index.md

 All these types can be read and written in JSON as ISO 8601 formats.
 Reading `java.time.ZonedDateTime` is configured to be tolerant so that added nanoseconds or missing milliseconds or missing seconds are supported.

 `@com.fasterxml.jackson.annotation.JsonFormat(pattern = "...")` should not be used for customizing
 serialization because it breaks tolerant reading of formatting variants.
 If a specific field should be serialized with milliseconds, it must be annotated with `@com.fasterxml.jackson.databind.annotation.JsonSerialize(using = Iso8601Serializer.WithMillis.class)` .
 If a specific field should be serialized with nanoseconds, it must be annotated with `@com.fasterxml.jackson.databind.annotation.JsonSerialize(using = Iso8601Serializer.WithNanos.class)`

+**Differences to the known [SDA Dropwizard Commons configuration](https://github.com/SDA-SE/sda-dropwizard-commons/tree/master/sda-commons-server-jackson)**
+- `java.time.ZonedDateTime` fields are serialized with seconds by default.
+  There is no other global configuration for **java.time.ZonedDateTime** serialization available.
+- **Less modules are activated for foreign frameworks**.
+Compared to SDA Dropwizard Commons, **GuavaExtrasModule, JodaModule, and CaffeineModule** are not registered anymore.
+- No documented customization of the global **com.fasterxml.jackson.databind.ObjectMapper** is available right now.
+- Support for **HAL Links and embedding linked resources** is not implemented.
+- Support for **YAML** is not implemented.
+- There is **no support for [field filters](https://sda.dev/core-concepts/communication/restful-api-guide/#RESTfulAPIGuide-MAY%3AProvidefieldfilteringtoretrievepartialresources)**.
+  Such filters have been barely used in the SDA SE.

 ## Monitoring